 The Commonwealth Ombudsman may decide to not investigate a matter or to discontinue an investigation in a range of circumstances, including where:

 • there has been a delay of 12 months or more between the complainant becoming aware of the action and lodging the complaint;

 • the complaint is vexatious or frivolous or not made in good faith;

 • the person making the complaint does not have a sufficient “interest” in the matter;

 • the agency concerned has not been given a reasonable opportunity to resolve the matter;

 • the action relates to an agency’s commercial activity;

 • more appropriate alternative review or appeal processes are available and it is reasonable that they be used;

-The ombudsman does not generally investigate a complaint unless the complainant has first raised the matter with the agency concerned.
-This is because most agencies with substantial client bases now have dedicated internal complaint-handling systems.
+The Ombudsman does not generally investigate a complaint unless the complainant has first raised the matter with the agency concerned.
+This is because most agencies with substantial client bases have dedicated internal complaint-handling systems.
 These systems can offer quick and fair resolutions to many complaints.
-The ombudsman periodically reviews the effectiveness of these systems to ensure, for example, that agencies tell complainants whose problems are not resolved how to contact the ombudsman.
-However, if people with complaints are uncertain about who to contact, they can contact the ombudsman’s office (see “Contacting the Commonwealth Ombudsman”).
+The Ombudsman periodically reviews the effectiveness of these systems to ensure, for example, that agencies tell complainants whose problems are not resolved how to contact the Ombudsman.
+However, if people with complaints are uncertain about who to contact, they can contact the Ombudsman’s office (see “Contacting the Commonwealth Ombudsman”).

 Investigations are conducted confidentially, in private, and as informally as possible.
 The complainant’s name is only given to the agency for the purposes of investigating the complaint.